Lecture 1

 The matrices have the following special properties:

-• Orthogonal Subspaces: \(U\) and \(V\) are orthogonal matrices, meaning that \(U^TU = I\) and \(V^TV = I\), that is \(U^T = U^{-1}\) and $V^T = V^{-1}.
+- Orthogonal Subspaces: \(U\) and \(V\) are orthogonal matrices, meaning that \(U^TU = I\) and \(V^TV = I\); that is, \(U^T = U^{-1}\) and \(V^T = V^{-1}\).

-Supposed that we have a \(\text{rank}(A) = r\) matrix \(A\) which maps from \(\mathbb{R}^m\rightarrow \mathbb{R}^n\).
-A fundamental way to view this mapping is as a composition of three linear transformations: a rotation \(V\), a scaling \(\Sigma\), and another rotation \(U\).
-The orthogonal matrix \(V\) has the property that all of its rows and columns are orthogonal to each other, and the vectors themselves are normalized to \(1\).
-To see this property of the orthogonal matrix consider that \(V^T V = I\) and \(V V^T = I\):
+Suppose that we have a matrix \(A\) with \(\text{rank}(A) = r\) which maps from \(\mathbb{R}^m \rightarrow \mathbb{R}^n\).
+A fundamental way to view this mapping is as a composition of three linear transformations: a rotation \(V^T\), a scaling \(\Sigma\), and another rotation \(U\).
+The orthogonal matrix \(V\) has the property that all of its rows and columns are orthogonal to each other, and the vectors themselves are normalized to length \(1\).
+To see this property of an orthogonal matrix, consider that \(V^T V = I\) and \(V V^T = I\):

 \[ \begin{align} Z = V^T V &= I \\ z_{ij} = \langle v_i, v_j \rangle &= \delta_{ij} \end{align} \]

-\(V^T\) by our definition of \(A\) must accept a vector from \(\mathbb{R}^m\) and the matrix is square, indicating an \(m \times m\) matrix.
-The matrix \(U\) must output a vector in \(\mathbb{R}^n\) and the matrix is square, indicating an \(n \times n\) matrix.
-The matrix \(\Sigma\) must be \(n \times m\) to map from \(\mathbb{R}^m\) to \(\mathbb{R}^n\).
+By our definition of \(A\), the matrix \(V^T\) must accept a vector from \(\mathbb{R}^m\), and since it is square, it is an \(m \times m\) matrix.
+The matrix \(U\) must output a vector in \(\mathbb{R}^n\), and since it is square, it is an \(n \times n\) matrix.
+The matrix \(\Sigma\) must then be \(n \times m\) to map from \(\mathbb{R}^m\) to \(\mathbb{R}^n\).

 In all its glory:

-\[ \begin{aligned} A_{n \times m} &= U_{n \times n} \, \Sigma_{n \times m} \, V^T_{m \times m} \\ &= \left[ \begin{array}{ccc|ccc} \mathbf{u}_1 & \cdots & \mathbf{u}_r & \mathbf{u}_{r+1} & \cdots & \mathbf{u}_n \end{array} \right]_{n \times n} \left[ \begin{array}{ccc} \sigma_1 & & \\ & \ddots & \\ & & \sigma_r \\ 0 & \cdots & 0 \\ \vdots & \ddots & \vdots \\ 0 & \cdots & 0 \end{array} \right]_{n \times m} \left[ \begin{array}{ccc|ccc} \mathbf{v}^T_1 \\ \vdots \\ \mathbf{v}^T_r \\ \mathbf{v}^T_{r+1} \\ \vdots \\ \mathbf{v}^T_m \end{array} \right]_{m \times m} \end{aligned} \]
+\[ \begin{aligned} A_{n \times m} &= U_{n \times n} \, \Sigma_{n \times m} \, V^T_{m \times m} \\ &= \left[ \begin{array}{ccc|ccc} \mathbf{u}_1 & \cdots & \mathbf{u}_r & \mathbf{u}_{r+1} & \cdots & \mathbf{u}_n \end{array} \right]_{n \times n} \left[ \begin{array}{ccc} \sigma_1 & & \\ & \ddots & \\ & & \sigma_r \\ 0 & \cdots & 0 \\ \vdots & \ddots & \vdots \\ 0 & \cdots & 0 \end{array} \right]_{n \times m} \left[ \begin{array}{c} \mathbf{v}^T_1 \\ \vdots \\ \mathbf{v}^T_r \\ \hline \mathbf{v}^T_{r+1} \\ \vdots \\ \mathbf{v}^T_m \end{array} \right]_{m \times m} \end{aligned} \]

-The matrices as shown above are for a rectangular \(A\) where \(n>m\) but the same properties hold for all \(n,m\).
+The matrices as shown above are for a rectangular \(A\) where \(n > m\), but the same properties hold for all \(n, m\).
 Some of the singular values \(\sigma_i\) may be zero, in which case the matrix \(A\) is not full rank.

 Another way to decompose the SVD is to write it as a sum of outer products that are scaled by the diagonal matrix of singular values: